 There are literally HUNDREDS of things that you can mail out.
 Oh, oh, oh, if you have a blog, why not post a blurb about recent posts with a link to the article.
 Drive to web baby!
 AND if you have Facebook, Twitter and YouTube, links to those go in the template of the email also.

 There you have it, my rant about real estate email newsletters!
-If you have any good suggestions, let me know, if this sounds like too much work and want us to do it for you, check out our Realtor Marketing Services page!
+If you have any other good suggestions, let me know!

 Disclaimer – there IS an affiliate link to constant contact and a couple of gratuitous links to realtors I think are doing a good job!